India gets good response from FIIs on corp bond auction

 The 10-year government bond yield has steadily fallen this month to as low as 8.47 percent on May 16 from a high of 8.70 percent at start of May, while the corporate bond yield has been hovering steady around 9.40 percent this month.

-The stock market regulator auctioned 39.29 billion rupees in corporate bonds without any tenure restrictions.
+The stock market regulator auctioned 39.29 billion rupees ($714 million) in corporate bonds without any tenure restrictions.
 This limit was over-subscribed at 58.41 billion rupees from 28 bids.

 The cut-off on this old category of corporate bonds came in at 0.135 percent compared with 0.055 percent in last month's auction.